 In the laparoscopic surgery, a patient is put to sleep using general anesthesia.
 Further, the procedure is initiated by making a small incision into the umbilicus.
 A small needle is inserted to push the CO2 gas through the abdominal cavity.
 This helps in creating a space in the abdomen for working.
 After this, a large cannula is inserted for making the laparoscope with an attached light source and video camera to be introduced.
 In total 3 incisions, each worth 5mm long is made.
 Once the operation has been performed a validation is made to check the appropriateness of the procedure.
 Moreover, the surgeon also checks for no bleeding through the wound.

 Laparoscopic Incision healing time

-Recovery after the laparoscopy surgery depends on the various factors.
+Recovery after the laparoscopy surgery depends on various factors.
 It may largely depend upon the type of operation performed.
-Thus, it is essential to conduct an open discussion with the doctor before proceeding for the surgery.
+Thus, it is essential to conduct an open discussion with the doctor before proceeding with the surgery.
 However, generally, the recovery period associated with laparoscopic surgery is very short as compared to conventional methods of operation.

 Complications with Laparoscopic Surgery

 - bleeding and the potential need for a blood transfusion